-Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its Associate or
+Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its Associate or Joint

-Joint Venture HKAS 28
+HKAS 28 Venture4

-- Effective for annual periods beginning on or after 1 January 2024 - Effective for annual periods beginning on or after 1 January 2025 - The effective date to be determined
+- Effective for annual periods beginning on or after 1 January 2025 - Effective for annual periods beginning on or after 1 January 2026 - Effective for annual periods beginning on or after 1 January 2027 - The effective date to be determined

 The Group has already commenced an assessment of the related impact of adopting the above new and amendments to HKFRSs.
-So far, it is concluded that the above new and amendments to HKFRSs will be adopted at the respective effective dates and the adoption of them is unlikely to have a significant impact on the consolidated financial statements of the Group.
+So far, it is concluded that the above new and amendments to HKFRSs will be adopted at the respective effective dates and the adoption of them is unlikely to have a significant impact on the consolidated financial position or performance of the Group.

-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 4
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES